davaya/openc2-jadn-software/Data/JADN/entropy-notes.md

-JADN models information as defined in information theory, to represent the amount of "news" or "essential information" contained in a message.
+"Information" in JADN is defined by information theory: the amount of "news" or "essential content" contained in a message.
+Information defines what is significant vs. insignificant in lexical values.

-Information defines significant vs. insignificant in lexical values.
-Just as whitespace is often insignificant at the data level, an information model defines significance at the logical
-level: any data that is not included in a logical value is insignificant and has been ignored in the lexical to logical conversion.
+Just as whitespace is often insignificant at the data level, an information model defines significance at the logical level: any data not present in a logical value is insignificant.
+It is ignored when converting lexical to logical values, and isn't included when converting logical to lexical because it doesn't exist.

 Information theory uses the word "entropy" to refer to the quantity of information carried in a message.
 The more restrictions that are placed on a value, the less data is required to